matchID-project/matchID-project.github.io/tutorial.md

     table: clients_x_deaths
     validation: true        # <=== this is mandatory to go to step 3
 ```

-Now run the recipe.
-It should take about 2h to run it for 1M x 1M with a 16vCPUx32Go and 3 ES nodes.
+Run the recipe.
+It should take about 2 hours to run it for 1M x 1M with a 16vCPUx32Go and 3 elasticsearch nodes.

 ## Step 3: validate matches and train rescoring with machine learning

 You don't have to wait the full run to examinate your matching results : go to the `client_x_deaths` dataset.

 The `vadliation: true` option activates this button :